awslabs/kubeflow-manifests/distributions/aws/examples/storage/efs/README.md

 This guide describes how to use Amazon EFS as Persistent storage on top of an existing Kubeflow deployment.

 ## 1.0 Prerequisites
 1. For this README, we will assume that you already have an EKS Cluster with Kubeflow installed since the EFS CSI Driver can be installed and configured as a separate resource on top of an existing Kubeflow deployment.
-You can follow any of the other guides to complete these steps - choose one of the [AWS managed service integrated offering](../README.md) or [generic distribution](../../../../README.md).
+You can follow any of the other guides to complete these steps - choose one of the [AWS managed service integrated offering](../../README.md) or [generic distribution](../../../../../README.md).

 2. At this point, you have likely cloned this repo and checked out the right branch.
-Navigate over this this directory.
+All paths in the following steps are relative to `kubeflow-manifests/distributions/aws/examples/storage` directory.

 3. Make sure the following environment variables are set.
 ```